dietotter/cpp-learning/conspect.md

 - Example usage: see `conspect/src/reference-wrapper.cpp`

 ## Association
+- Weaker type of object relationship than composition or association
 - To qualify as an **association**, object must have the following relationship:
     - The associated object (member) is otherwise unrelated to the object (class)
     - The associated object (member) can belong to more than one object (class) at a time